Abbas glorifies terrorist prisoners

 [PA TV (Fatah), Oct.
 18, 2011]

 Abbas has responded to the prisoners' release saying that he hopes for freedom for the rest of the prisoners and that he will continue to demand their release.
 Twice Abbas has singled out terrorists who are serving life sentences for murder: Marwan Barghouti, serving five life sentences for orchestrating terror attacks against Israeli civilians, and Ahmad Sa'adat, serving 30 years in prison for heading the terrorist organization PFLP (Popular Front for the Liberation of Palestine).
-Abbas also specifically mentioned Abbas Al-Sayid, who is serving 35 life sentences for planning suicide bombings, including the Passover Seder bombing that killed 30, and Ibrahim Hamed, who planned the Hebrew University, Cafe Moment and Cafe Hillel suicide bombings, among others.
+Abbas also specifically mentioned Abbas Al-Sayid, who is serving 35 life sentences for planning suicide bombings, including the Passover Seder bombing that killed 30, and Ibrahim Hamed, who is serving 54 life sentences for planning the bombings at Hebrew University cafeteria (2002), Moment Cafe (2002) and Hillel Cafe (2003), among others.

 This week, the official PA daily reported that the Fatah Revolutionary Council dedicated one of their regular meetings to the released prisoners to honor them.
 At the head table with Abbas, the PA Mufti and the Minister for Prisoners' Affairs sat two terrorists who had been serving life sentences before their release, Akram Mansour and Fakhri Barghouti.
 Several other released prisoners attended the meeting as well.

 In his speech at the event, Abbas said that the prisoners are "holy to us and we must exalt them":